Dzynioo/laravel-forum/readme.md

 #### Configuration

-Several configuration files are published to your application's config directory, each prefixed with `forum.`.
+Several configuration files are published to `config/forum`.
 Refer to these for a variety of options for changing the behaviour of the forum and how it integrates with key parts of your application code.

 > [!NOTE]
 > You may need to modify the `forum.integration.user_name` config option according to your user model.
 This specifies which attribute on the user model should be used as a display name in the forum views.